RGK1305/Context-aware-voice-dictation-engine/README.md

 ### Plain Mode
 - Input: *"hello world period how are you"*
-- Output: `Hello world. how are you`
+- Output: `Hello world.
+How are you`

 ### Programming Mode
 - Input: *"define a function calculate open parenthesis x comma y close parenthesis colon new line"*